 Fostering Potential webinars

-The Fostering Potential programme will be supported by a series of online webinars, with the aim of sharing research evidence and best practice with foster carers.
-The webinar programme will begin in late April 2019.
-Foster carers in the project areas will have priority for webinar spaces, but webinar recordings may be shared on this page at a later date.
+The Fostering Potential programme was supported by a series of free online webinars, with the aim of sharing research evidence and best practice with foster carers.
+Visit the webinar page to view presentations, listen to audio recordings and access support materials from the webinars.

 If you have any enquiries about Fostering Potential please email the project manager on firstname.lastname@example.org.